- Always Save the Girl: Princess Zelda of course.

 - Mad Bomber: Called the trope word for word by an NPC when he's dropping Giant Bombs on the area constantly.

-- Me's a Crowd: He's worse than the four Links in this regard.
+- Me's a Crowd: He's worse than the four Links in this regard, as he constantly creates clones of himself.

 - Money Spider: Drops either a Big Green (100) or Big Blue (150) Force Gem upon defeat — all of them, even if they're clones.